catpea/catpea-project/database/furkies-purrkies/poem-1725/index.md

 chapter: 11
 ---

-Children of the Future, Hear Me! - A Message From Friedrich Nietzsche

 You are **more** than mere creatures of flesh, more than transient mortals fleeting upon this planet.
 You are **children of the stars**, destined to climb not only to the heights of this earth, but beyond it, to create something new, something **great**, something **unheard of**.
 You are the **builders of the future**, the **forgers of tomorrow’s truths**.
 In you burns a fire that cannot be extinguished, a force that refuses to be crushed beneath the weight of mediocrity.

 But this, too, I must warn you: **the world is a snake**.
 If left to its own devices, it will devour itself, again and again, in its endless cycles of ignorance, greed, and fear.
 Without **education**, true education, the kind that **transforms** the very soul, you will be blind.
 You will stagger in the dark, forever **repeating the mistakes of the past**, condemned to the repetition of history's most miserable errors.
 You must **tear your gaze from the mundane**, from the shallow rivers of false knowledge, and **raise your eyes to the heavens**.